ShengdingHu/OpenDelta/README.md

 ## Overview

 OpenDelta is a toolkit for parameter efficient methods (we dub it as *delta tuning*), by which users could flexibly assign (or add) a small amount parameters to update while keeping the most paramters frozen.
+By using OpenDelta, users could easily implement prefix-tuning, adapters, Lora, or any other types of delta tuning with preferred PTMs.

 ## Installation